leebehrens/linux-notes/docs/_notes/date-time-formatting.md

 2. KDE clock in System Tray: the date should be in DD/MM/YYYY form and the time in HH:MM form

-3. Linux: the `date` command should show the date and time in DD MMM YYYY HH:MM:SS order
+3. Linux: the `date` command should show the date and time in `day YYYY-MM-DD HH:MM:SS` order
     ```
     $ date
     ```